-This form is intended to allow for FSMA Vessels to provide feedback to the PNA Observer Agency (POA) on the performance of observers placed on their vessels.
+This form is intended to allow for FSMA RAL holders and US Treaty license holders to provide feedback to the PNA Observer Agency (POA) on the performance of observers placed on their vessels.
 The purpose of the form is to allow the POA to monitor the performance of observers over time and to support continuous improvement of the program.